Diego Andres Rodriguez

-Diego Andres Rodriguez is an American actor and singer known for his portrayal of Che in the 2025 West End production of Evita.
+Diego Andres Rodriguez is an American actor and singer known for his portrayal of Che in the 2025 West End production of Evita, for which he was nominated for the Laurence Olivier Award for Best Actor in a Musical.

 Early life

 Rodriguez grew up in McAllen, Texas, and attended the University of Michigan.
 He was runner-up for The Gary Garrison National Ten-Minute Play Award at the 2024 Kennedy Center American College Theater Festival Awards for his play No Me Sueltes.

 Career

 Rodriguez made his Broadway debut as Artie Green in Jamie Lloyd’s Sunset Boulevard at the St. James Theatre, a production in which he also understudied the role of Joe Gillis.
-In 2025 he participated in a concert at Carnegie Hall of The Great War & The Great Gatsby.
+In 2025, he participated in a concert at Carnegie Hall of The Great War & The Great Gatsby.
 Later in 2025, he made his West End debut as Che in Jamie Lloyd’s revival of Evita.